OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

     Truncating may break sanitization routines for multi-parser applications."
 * Produce errors when handling integers or floating-point numbers that cannot be represented faithfully
 * Do not use `eval()` with JSON.
 This opens up for JSON injection attacks.
-Use JSON.parse() instead Data from an untrusted source is not sanitised by the server and written directly to a JSON stream.
+Use JSON.parse() instead Data from an untrusted source is not sanitized by the server and written directly to a JSON stream.
     This is referred to as server-side JSON injection.
-    Data from an untrusted source is not sanitised and parsed directly using the JavaScript `eval` function.
+    Data from an untrusted source is not sanitized and parsed directly using the JavaScript `eval` function.
     This is referred to as client-side JSON injection.
-    To prevent server-side JSON injections, sanitise all data before serialising it to JSON Escape characters like ":", "\", "@", "'”", "%", "?", "--", ">", "<", "&"
+    To prevent server-side JSON injections, sanitize all data before serializing it to JSON Escape characters like ":", "\", "@", "'”", "%", "?", "--", ">", "<", "&"

 #### JSON Vulnerability Protection